lowerym/module-challenge-2/README.md

 ## Description

-For this first challenge, we were tasked with taking the starter code and refactoring it to meet web accessibility standards.
-Given the criteria, I edited the index file so that there were fewer classes instead of every element having a class.
-For example, instead of ".search-engine-optimization," ".online-reputation-management", etc., I created the ".content-block" class.
-From there, I made sure that the styles from the mock-up still applied.
-I also added alt tags to the images and created a new title to better fit the content on the page.
-In the stylesheet, I added comments to help structure the styles listed so that whoever works on it in the future knows where to file each style.
+For this second challenge, we were tasked with creating a portfolio page using advanced HTML and CSS techniques.
+I based the look of the page on the original mock-up that we were provided.
+This includes the colors, font, content, etc. In accordance with the Acceptance Criteria, I included functionality so that the links in the navigation bar go directly to each section in the page.
+I also included a gallery of images, each one linking to my future projects during this course.
+The largest image is the first challenge I completed, and it links to the live version of that application.
+Also, I've edited the CSS so that the site's display changes on mobile.

 ## Screenshot